-The bottom line: If you feel that your thoughts and behaviors are keeping you from living the life you want — or if your loved ones have expressed concern — it’s a good idea to talk to a mental health care provider.
+The bottom line: If you feel your thoughts and behaviors are keeping you from living the life you want — or if your loved ones have expressed concern — it’s a good idea to talk to a mental health care provider.
 A professional can help you identify what you’re going through and offer possible paths forward.

-Effects of Ignoring Symptoms
+What Are the Effects of Ignoring Symptoms of Neurosis?

 This can begin to impact a person’s physical health just as much as their emotional health.
 Not being able to leave the house without anxiety can increase the risk of depression.
-And if the person isn’t able to keep a job, they could end up in poor living conditions or not having easy access to nutritious foods.
+If the person isn’t able to keep a job, they could end up in poor living conditions or not having easy access to nutritious foods.

 Should You Get Diagnosed?

-Before you’re diagnosed, the provider may ask about your symptoms, including their severity, and other questions about your life and relationships.
+Before you’re diagnosed, the provider may ask about your neurosis symptoms, including their severity, and other questions about your life and relationships.
 You may also be asked to complete a questionnaire or personality assessment.
-Your provider will take all this information and see if it qualifies for a diagnosis of neurotic illness — or possibly another related illness.
+Your provider will review all this information and see if it qualifies for a diagnosis of neurotic illness — or possibly another related illness.

 It’s common to be worried about getting an official mental health diagnosis and what that might mean for the rest of your life.
 There’s still a stigma in some circles when it comes to mental health, and some people may be worried about what their friends or family might think.
 However, the most important thing to consider is your own quality of life.
 A mental health diagnosis doesn’t define you; it’s a guide for treatment.

 A Better Life Is Possible

-If you or a loved one have been dealing with neurotic illness, it can be difficult to imagine a better life, but it is possible.
+If you or a loved one has been dealing with neurotic illness, it can be difficult to imagine a better life, but it is possible.
 Talking to a mental health professional who understands your symptoms and can help you figure out how to best deal with them is the first step.
 Whether your treatment plan includes therapy or medication, it’s likely you can improve your overall quality of life.